SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{odern} cyber-physical systems are often comprised of interacting subsystems operated locally by selfish decision-making agents.
-Ideally, agents operate these systems according to feedback policies that optimise local objectives, while satisfying global requirements and being robust to their rivals' interference.
-However, the large-scale and decentralised nature of most applications, alongside the usual lack of coordination between agents, hinders most traditional approaches to policy design.
-Dynamic game theory provides an alternative framework based on the concept of competitive equilibria (e.g., the Nash equilibrium \cite{Basar1998,Facchinei2010}), which describe locally optimal, yet strategically stable, operating conditions for each non-cooperative agent.
-A methodology for policy design based on Nash equilibrium seeking thus presents a promising venue for enabling a decentralised control of cyber-physical systems.
+\IEEEPARstart{M}{odern} cyber-physical systems are often comprised of interacting subsystems operated locally by noncooperative decision-making agents.
+Ideally, each agent operate its subsystem according to a feedback policy that optimise local objectives, while satisfying global constraints and being robust to their rivals' interference.
+However, the large-scale, decentralised, and multi-objective nature of such applications hinders most traditional approaches to policy design.
+Dynamic game theory provides an alternative framework through the concept of noncooperative equilibria (e.g., the generalized Nash equilibrium \cite{Basar1998,Facchinei2010}) describing efficient, yet strategically stable, strategies for each agent.
+Under a dynamic game setting, decision-making agents must design feedback policies (i.e., strategies) to operate their subsystems while aware that their choice affects (and is affected by) the other agents' choice.
+An equilibrium would then correspond to a set of policies that satisfy the global constraints and is agreeable to all agents given their objectives.
+A policy design based on generalized Nash equilibrium seeking thus presents a promising venue for the decentralised control of cyber-physical systems.